markandrus/aljebra/README.md

 | `MonoidFromSemigroup(s, zero)`   | Given Semigroup `s` and value `zero`, return a Monoid constructor.                    |
 | `OptionalMonoidFromSemigroup(s)` | Lift Semigroup `s` into `Optional` and return a constructor for the resulting Monoid. |

-Most of these constructors can be called like so:
+Most of the following instance constructors can be called like so:

 ~~~JavaScript
 var Monoid = require('lib/Monoid.js').constructors.Monoid;